KEYC-TV: Programming

 KEYC-TV airs the entire CBS schedule; it began clearing the CBS News program known as the CBS Overnight News when it started 24-hour-a-day broadcasting on September 14, 2020.
-Syndicated programming on KEYC-DT1 includes Wheel of Fortune, Live with Kelly and Ryan, Dr. Phil, and Inside Edition among others.
-Syndicated programming on KEYC-DT2 includes Jeopardy! and The People's Court among others.

 KEYC-TV maintains a highly local focus such as through its production of the long-running music series Bandwagon.
 Another program that have aired almost throughout the station's history was a local religious program, I Believe in Miracles, which first aired on February 19, 1961.
 Miracles aired for the last time on KEYC on February 8, 2015.
 Various other local programs have aired over the years as well as a variety of specials such as on holiday music or major community issues.